Always Adapting: Justin Verlander

 “I’ve been working on it since I got here,” Verlander said of the changeup to MLB.com.
 “Strom and I, we’ve been working hard at it.
 It’s been a goal of mine all year, but I just haven’t really developed it.
 Sometimes some new or different insight can help.
 Strom had some good advice for me, and it seems like it’s been helping.
 Tonight I think it was the best it’s been, so it was a good sign.”

-Like fellow Maverick, Jared Goff, this adaptability speaks to Verlander’s Maverick mindset.
+Like fellow Maverick, former number one overall NFL draft pick Jared Goff, this adaptability speaks to Verlander’s Maverick mindset.
 Willing to take all the new information and coaching in order to reinvent and reform a key pitch, shows Verlander’s comfort in adapting and risk-taking.

 This mindset is unique and something you don’t normally see in pitchers with such a successful track record, according to Hinch, “There’s a certain stubbornness that comes with every great pitcher,” Hinch said.
 “You don’t have success in this league for 13 years without having a certain stubbornness.
 But he’s a continuous learner, trying to get better, trying to learn or tweak something.